James M. Nack

+Biography

 In 1809, Nack was born in New York City to a poor family.
 Unable to afford school, Nack was taught by his sister and attended The Collegiate School (New York City) through the Dutch Reformed Church.
 Nack started reading at age four and was starting to write poetry at age 8.
 At age nine, Nack experienced a traumatic brain injury falling down a flight of stairs.
 After several weeks in a coma, Nack woke and was deaf.
 Later Nack lost his speech as well.

 Despite his disabilities, Nack continued to write.
 At age 12, he authored a play.

 Nack attended the New York Institution for the Instruction of the Deaf and Dumb in Manhattan from 1818 until 1823.
 One of Nack's poems, The Blue-Eyed Maid, got the attention of Abraham Asten, clerk of the city and county of New York.
 Asten gave Nack a job in the clerk's office where James became an assistant.
 Nack was able to spend long periods of time reading in Asten's personal library.